naure/zk/README.md

 count-distinct scheme, however it is very rudimentary at the moment.

 It turns out that it is possible to prove non-membership of values.
-We can prove that none of the values that are not part of the commited solution were included in the commitment number.
-WiP.
+We can prove that none of the values that are not part of the solution were over-commited.
+WiP in subsetProverRsa.

 ## Demo with Sudokus